-If you find yourself more interested in watching a video than reading, you can watch the content here.
+If you find yourself more interested in watching a video than reading, you can watch the summary here.

 Bronzer is a staple in many beauty routines as it brings warmth and definition to your skin tone while also leaving a subtle hint of color.
 It can be used alone or with foundation to provide an allover glow.

 When applying bronzer, it’s important to use the right brush for optimal results.
-A highly densed brush works best for blending out product onto larger areas of your face like cheeks and forehead; whereas, an angled brush can help create more precise definition in smaller or harder-to-reach places like near the eyes or bridge of nose.
+A dense brush such as the Blush + Bronzer brush works best for blending out product onto larger areas of your face like cheeks and forehead; whereas, an angled side of the Powder brush can help create more precise definition in smaller or harder-to-reach places like near the eyes or bridge of nose.

 How to Use Contour and Bronzer?

 It is important to note that bronzer and contour should not be mixed together.
 Instead, bronzer should be applied after contouring to add warmth and a healthy glow to the skin.
 With Seint’s 3D makeup, contour is applied in a single layer as well as the highlights as your overall foundation.

 Keep in mind that contouring is to bring out the structure of your face by shading areas where light naturally falls, bringing out certain features while shadowing others.
 By applying darker shades in certain areas like the hollows below your cheekbones and lighter shades on the forehead and the side of your nose, you will create depth and dimension that can change the shape of your face beautifully.
 When contoured correctly, it can help accentuate high points on a face such as cheekbones and brow bones for a sculpted look.

 Bronzer is a staple for those who want a natural looking tan or warmth to their skin.
 It can be used in the summertime or all year round.
 With proper application, bronzer is one of the most effective tools in any beauty routine for achieving glowing skin all year round!